dueca/dueca/doc/appdevelopmentg.md

 the location of the repository URL's, and these would need to be modified whenever a repository moves.

-To fix that, there are a nuber of shortcut URL's that are automatically or custom defined.
-The first of these is `remote://`, you will find in `modules.xml` that the location of the project you are working on will have been adjusted to `origin:///MyProject.git` (assuming that project is called MyProject).
-When interacting with git, the full project URL will be substituted.
+To fix that, there are a number of shortcut URL's that are automatically or custom defined.
+Any shortcut `origin:///` will automatically be set to the location of the 'origin' repository of the checked out project itself as returned from:

+	git remote -v

 A number of other shortcut URL's can be defined through SHELL environment variables.
 These can then be used to represent the